Describing the Migdal effect with a bremsstrahlung-like process and many-body effects

-As a consequence, for an arbitrary momentum transfer $\mathbf{Q}$, which can be split into a reduced momentum confined in the 1BZ, and a reciprocal one, \textit{i.e}., $\mathbf{\mathbf{Q}}=\mathbf{q}+\mathbf{G}$, above Lindhard formula is generalized to the following microscopic dielectric matrix:
+As a consequence, for an arbitrary momentum transfer $\mathbf{Q}$, which can be split into a reduced momentum confined in the 1BZ, and a reciprocal one, i.e., $\mathbf{\mathbf{Q}}=\mathbf{q}+\mathbf{G}$, above Lindhard formula relevant for the excitation is generalized to the following microscopic dielectric matrix:

-where $V_{\mathbf{G},\mathbf{G}'}^{\mathrm{Cou}}\left(\mathbf{k}\right)=V^{\mathrm{Cou}}\left(\mathbf{k}+\mathbf{G}\right)\delta_{\mathbf{G},\mathbf{G}'}=4\pi\alpha\,\delta_{\mathbf{G},\mathbf{G}'}/\left|\mathbf{q}+\mathbf{G}\right|^{2}$ is obtained from Eq.~(\ref{eq:inverse GG}), and the inverse dielectric function can be determined via matrix inversion.
+where $V_{\mathbf{G},\mathbf{G}'}^{\mathrm{Cou}}\left(\mathbf{q}\right)=V^{\mathrm{Cou}}\left(\mathbf{q}+\mathbf{G}\right)\delta_{\mathbf{G},\mathbf{G}'}=4\pi\alpha\,\delta_{\mathbf{G},\mathbf{G}'}/\left|\mathbf{q}+\mathbf{G}\right|^{2}$ is obtained from Eq.~(\ref{eq:inverse GG}), and the inverse dielectric function can be determined via matrix inversion.

-\subsection{Cross section and event rate}
+\subsubsection{Cross section and event rate}

 Here we first derive a general formula dedicated to the calculation of two-body scattering cross section for the case of discrete momenta.
-By modifying the derivation in textbook, we write the following cross section between particles $A$ and $B$,
+By modifying the derivation in textbook, we obtain the cross section between particles $A$ and $B$,